 I have never missed a wedding but as part of my contingent planning, I am part of an extensive network of fellow professional wedding photographers.

 I tend to work alone at most of my weddings unless there is a specific reason to have a second photographer (e.g. separate preparations etc).
 It keeps your costs down and I find it less distracting .It is also less unobtrusive throughout the ceremony and speeches etc. I do have some great second photographers to call on when required though!

 By default, copyright remains with the photographer.
-Whether that is a smartphone selfie or a professional photo.
 However the wedding couple is effectively given a 'licence of use'.
 This means you can use your wedding for anything that isn’t ‘commercial', eg competitions, advertising, selling etc. When posting your wedding photos online, all I ask is that you quote '@Alan Barnes Photography’.
 This not only helps to protect me but also deters others from copying your wedding photographs and using them elsewhere!

 General.
 Firstly, I don’t share or sell your personal information to anyone.
 Secondly, I only ask for your personal information to enable me to contact you and send prints/albums.
 Typically this will be your name(s) address, email address and telephone number(s).
 I may also collect first names of key family members and guests attending your wedding just to make my service to you more personal on the day.
 All this information is stored off-line and only accessible by me.
 However, I will delete any data after the wedding if requested by the client.